It’s Important to Keep Your Kids Active During the Summer

 11. Talk to Their PE Teacher

-Most physical education teachers will be happy to meet with parents who have a genuine desire to keep their child healthy over the summer months.
+Most physical education teachers will be happy to meet with parents who have a genuine desire to keep their children healthy over the summer months.
 PE teachers will have the best sense of where a child’s physical fitness level stands, and the area kids should work on over the summer.

 They can also provide resources and further tips for how you can continue their good work until school resumes.
 Using this resource will allow you to keep your kids active all summer.